looker-open-source/sdk-codegen/packages/sdk-node/README.md

 ## Using NodeSession for automatic authentication

 Almost all requests to Looker's API require an access token.
-This token is established when the `login` endpoint is called with correct API3 credentials for `client_id` and `client_secret`.
-When `login` is successful, the user whose API3 credentials are provided is considered the active user.
-For this discussion of `NodeSession`, we'll call this user the **API User**.
+Typically, this token is established when the `login` endpoint is called with correct API3 credentials for `client_id` and `client_secret`.
+When `login` is successful, the provided API3 credentials are used to look up the active **API user**.

-The `settings` provided to the `NodeSession` class include the base URL for the Looker instance and the desired API version.
-When API requests are made, if the auth session is not yet established, `NodeSession` will automatically authenticate the **API User**.
-The `NodeSession` also directly supports logging in as another user, usually called `sudo as` another user in the Looker browser application.
+The `settings` provided to the `NodeSession` class include the base URL for the Looker instance, and the desired API version.
+When API requests are made, if the auth session is not yet established, `NodeSession` will automatically authenticate the **API User**. sed as that user.

+### Sudo behavior with NodeSession

+The `NodeSession` also directly supports logging in as another user, which is usually called `sudo as` another user in the Looker browser application.

-API users with appropriate permissions can `sudo` as another user by specifying a specific user ID in the `NodeSession.login()` method.
+An API user with appropriate permissions can `sudo` as another user by passing a different user ID to the `NodeSession.login()` method.
 Only one user can be impersonated at a time via `NodeSession`.
-When a `sudo` session is active, all SDK methods will be processed as that user.
+When a `sudo` session is active, all SDK requests are processed as that user.

-### Sudo behavior with NodeSession

-The rest of this section shows sample code for typical use cases for authentication and sudo.
-This code sample is extracted directly from the sdk methods Jest tests, and assumes `apiUser` is the default authenticated user record with `sudo` abilities, and `sudoA` and `sudoB` are other enabled Looker user records.
+The test below shows use cases for authentication and sudo.
+This code sample is extracted directly from the sdk methods functionla tests, and assumes `apiUser` is the default authenticated user record with `sudo` abilities, and `sudoA` and `sudoB` are other enabled Looker user accounts.

 ```typescript
 describe('sudo', () => {